About Jeffrey Deskovic

 I am a graduate of Mercy College with a B.A. in Behavioral Science, and have a master’s degree from the John Jay College of Criminal Justice, where I wrote a thesis on the causes of wrongful conviction along with the reforms needed to address them.
 I co-designed a wrongful conviction college course syllabus which was taught at Farleigh Dickinson University and co-taught a wrongful conviction college course as an adjunct professor at Rockland Community College.
 I was listed in John Jay College of Criminal Justice’s “Fifty at Fifty” book as one of the top 50 standout students in John Jay’s 50 year history, and in 2014 won New York 1’s “New Yorker of the Week” award and in 2015 I won “Humanitarian of the Year” award from the New Rochelle Chamber of Commerce.

 I used $1.5 million of the compensation from my wrongful conviction to establish The Deskovic Foundation, which exonerates the wrongfully convicted and seeks to improve our criminal justice system to prevent wrongful convictions in the future.
-The Foundation has already exonerated two innocent people, William Lopez and William Haughey, who collectively spent 32 years wrongfully imprisoned and is working on exonerating other people.
+The Foundation has already exonerated five innocent people, and helped free eight other clients while fighting to establish their innocence.

-Most recently, I entered the Elisabeth Haub School of Law at Pace University to pursue a law degree.
-Becoming a lawyer was a childhood dream of mine, and with a law degree, I can directly exonerate the innocent.
+Most recently, I entered Pace University to pursue a law degree.
+Becoming a lawyer was a childhood dream of mine, and with a law degree, I could directly exonerate the innocent.
+In pursuit of this dream, I obtained my law degree from the Elizabeth Haub School of Law at Pace University, twice making the Dean’s List.
+I am now licensed to practice law in New York State, as well as the Southern and Eastern Districts of New York.

-Criminal Justice Advocate, Journalist, Public Speaker & Lobbyist for Reform
+Criminal Justice Advocate, Attorney, Journalist, Public Speaker & Lobbyist for Reform